particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Cellular.getDataUsage"}}

 {{note op="start" type="note"}}
-The data usage APIs are only available on the Electron 2G and 3G and E Series E310.
+The data usage APIs are only available on the Electron 2G and 3G and E-Series E310.
 It is not available on other cellular devices.
 {{note op="end"}}